 The role would encompass the following core areas:

-Applicants should be a Fellow of the Royal College of Pathologists of Australasia, or equivalent, or be in their final year of training.
-They must also be eligible for registration with the Medical Board of Australia.
+We are currently accepting expressions of interest and applicants should be a Fellow of the Royal College of Pathologists of Australasia (RCPA), or equivalent, or be in their final year of training by January of 2024.
+You must also be eligible for registration with the Medical Board of Australia.

-Should you wish to apply for this role please submit your resume and cover letter using the email link below.
+Should you wish to express your interest for this role please submit your resume and cover letter, using the email link below, prior to close of business on Friday 1 September 2023.

 Only applicants with full working rights in Australia should apply.
 Our working week is 38 hours so those on student visas should not apply.